resoursea/api/README.md

 # Resoursea
 A high productivity web framework for quickly writing resource based services fully implementing the REST architectural style.

-The base for the REST are the Resources.
-This framework allows you to really focus on the Resources and how it behaves.
-And you can let the tool for routing the requests and inject the dependencies when needed.
+This framework allows you to really focus on the Resources and how it behaves, and let the tool for routing the requests and inject the required dependencies.

 This framework is written in [Golang](http://golang.org/) and uses the power of its implicit Interface and decentralized package manager.